robertorojasp06/my-portfolio/index.markdown

 <figure style="text-align: center;">
   <img src="images/ct-tumor-segmentation/nnunet_segmentations.png" alt="Nuclei segmentation" style="width: 600px; max-width:100%; height:auto; display: block; margin: 0 auto;">
   <figcaption style="text-align: justify; max-width: 800px; margin: 0 auto;">
     <b>Lung and Liver tumors identified using AI.</b> Segmentations were obtained using the nnUNet model fine-tuned on CT images from the Clinical Hospital of the University of Chile (HCUCH).
-Tumors are overlaid in yellow for lung (a,d) and liver (d,c,e,f).
+Tumors are overlaid in yellow for lung (a,d) and liver (b,c,e,f).
   </figcaption>
 </figure>